mjansen4857/pathplanner/Writerside/topics/pplib-Create-a-Path-On-the-fly.md

 path = new PathPlannerPath(
     bezierPoints,
     PathConstraints(3.0, 3.0, 2 * math.pi, 4 * math.pi), # The constraints for this path.
 If using a differential drivetrain, the angular constraints have no effect.
+    None, # The ideal starting state, this is only relevant for pre-planned paths, so can be None for on-the-fly paths.
     GoalEndState(0.0, Rotation2d.fromDegrees(-90)) # Goal end state.
 You can set a holonomic rotation here.
 If using a differential drivetrain, the rotation will have no effect.
 )